Categorizing trail camera nature photos with vision AI (2024 guide for a Python Jupyter notebook using the REST API)

 display(image)

 Now we can start using the Dragoneye API to detect the animals in these images!
-Here is where you'll need your API key as well as the name of the model we created above.
-You can find the name here, but if you followed along, it should be recognize_anything/animal_model.
+Here is where you'll need your API key.

 from typing import Any